Arthur Fery: 2019–20: Juniors

-Professional career

-2021: Major mixed doubles debut
+2021–22: Major doubles debut

-Fery received a wildcard into Wimbledon, where he beat Prajnesh Gunneswaran and Matthew Ebden before losing in five sets in the final round of qualifying to Tallon Griekspoor, despite winning the first two sets and going a break up in the third.
-He was entered into the 2021 Wimbledon Championships – Mixed doubles as an alternate, partnering Tara Moore, after the withdrawal of Aslan Karatsev and Elena Vesnina.
+Fery received a wildcard into Wimbledon qualifying in 2021, where he beat Prajnesh Gunneswaran and Matthew Ebden, before losing in five sets in the final round of qualifying to Tallon Griekspoor, despite winning the first two sets and going a break up in the third.
+He was entered into the mixed doubles of the 2021 Wimbledon Championships as an alternate, partnering Tara Moore, after the withdrawal of Aslan Karatsev and Elena Vesnina.
 Fery and Moore were eliminated in the third round.

-2022: Major doubles debut, first win

-Fery made his Major's double debut at Wimbledon, partnering with Felix Gill and won his first match.

-2023: Major single debut
+Fery made his major men's doubles debut at the 2022 Wimbledon Championships, where he and his partner Felix Gill received a wildcard into the draw.
+They won their first round match against Ariel Behar and Gonzalo Escobar before losing to Kevin Krawietz and Andreas Mies in the second round.

+2023–24: Major and top 250 debuts

-In June 2023, Fery secured his first win at the Challenger level when he defeated Steve Johnson at the 2023 Nottingham Open.
+In June 2023, Fery secured his first win at the Challenger level when he defeated Steve Johnson at the Nottingham Open.

-In July, Fery received a wildcard for the singles main draw of the 2023 Wimbledon Championships.
+In July, ranked No. 391, Fery received a wildcard for the singles main draw of the Wimbledon Championships, for his Grand Slam singles debut.
+Fery lost to third seed Daniil Medvedev.

-2024: Top 250 debut

 Fery made his top 250 debut on 6 May 2024.

 He received a wildcard for the singles main draw of the 2024 Wimbledon Championships.
 He also reached the third round of the doubles tournament, partnering with Charles Broom.

-2025: First win and Davis Cup debuts, Maiden Challenger title, top 200
+2025: Major singles win

-In July, Fery recorded his first major win upsetting 20th seed Alexei Popyrin in the 2025 Wimbledon first round.
-He lost in the second round to Luciano Darderi.

-In August 2025, Fery won his maiden Challenger title in Barranquilla by walkover as Bernard Tomic withdrew before the final to concentrate on attempting to qualify for the 2025 US Open.
+In July, Fery recorded his first Grand Slam singles win upsetting 20th seed Alexei Popyrin at Wimbledon, but lost in the second round to Luciano Darderi.
+In August, Fery won his maiden Challenger title in Barranquilla by walkover as Bernard Tomic withdrew before the final to concentrate on attempting to qualify for the 2025 US Open.

 In September, Fery made his debut for the Great Britain Davis Cup team against Poland in their World Group I tie in Gdynia, defeating Olaf Pieczkowski in the second match.

-In October, Fery made his ATP Tour debut as a qualifier at the Stockholm Open, facing Lorenzo Sonego in the first round.
+Fery made his ATP Tour singles debut as a qualifier at the Stockholm Open but lost to Lorenzo Sonego in the first round.

-Personal life

-Fery was born in Sèvres, near Paris, France.
-His mother is Olivia Féry, who was also a professional tennis player, featuring in the main draw of the women's doubles at the 1991 French Open and representing the Hong Kong Fed Cup team when she became a resident of Hong Kong.
-His father is Loïc Féry, a French businessman and the president of football club FC Lorient.
+2026: Major semifinal and tour-level final, Masters & top 35 debuts, British No. 1

+In January, Fery made his Australian Open debut as a qualifier and defeated 20th seed Flavio Cobolli in the first round for his second Grand Slam win.
+As a result he reached a career-high singles ranking of No. 152 on 2 February 2026.

+In March, Fery made his Masters 1000 debut at the Miami Open as a qualifier but lost in the first round to Stefanos Tsitsipas.